 Telescopes have a range of “useful” magnification.
 The department store scope that advertises 700x magnification can probably do just that on paper, except the eyepiece is so cheap you won’t be able to see anything at that magnification.
 Additionally, the maximum magnification is probably exceeded.
 A telescope’s maximum “useable” magnification is based on the aperture size in mm x 2.
 Our 8″ telescope translates to 203.2mm.
 Multiply this by 2 and that gives the maximum magnification of about 406x.
 Department store telescopes claiming 700x magnifications probably have a 90mm aperture, meaning their maximum usable magnification is actually 180x magnifications.
 That’s a HUGE difference from what is advertised so beware!

-Maximum Magnification Calculation
+Minimum Magnification Calculation

 There’s also a minimum telescope magnification which is based on your telescope’s focal ratio.
 Now that we know our 8″ Dobsonian is an f/5.9, we can calculate the minimum magnification by multiplying that number by 7.
 In our case, 5.9 x 7 = 41.3 so this means that the highest mm eyepiece I should use with my telescope is a 41.3mm.
 Anything beyond that will exceed my telescope capacity.
+Remember, the higher mm value of the eyepiece, the less magnification you get.
+In other words, a 10x eyepiece has more magnification than a 32x.
+Less magnification means a wider field of view.